eastgenomics/eggd_generate_variant_workbook/Readme.md

 **Other Inputs (optional):**

-`--additional_files` (`array:files)`: Additional files to be read in and written to additional sheets, expected to be some form of delimited file (i.e. tsv / csv)
+`--additional_files` (`array:files)`: Additional files to be read in and written to additional sheets, expected to be some form of delimited file (i.e. tsv / csv).
+This will also accept vcfs, which will have a minimal set of formatting applied for readability (i.e splitting of INFO fields).

 `--exclude_columns` (`string`): Columns of VCF to exclude from output workbook.